free-pixel/jredom/README.md

+## About JRedom

+This Redis ORM solution is currently a temporary one.
+It is more of an implementation based on "convention."
+It is simple enough, flexible enough, and you can even directly copy the code without needing to include a jar file.

+## Maybe the solution

 1、basicly implementation a simple redis orm lib

 our goal is implement one redis orm lib, when you change your db data, the redis case sync at once, at the same time keep the code simple and clean.

 there are three plan to slove the problem